 Lot 102 is bounded by Mountain Village Boulevard on both the eastern and western portions of their property.
 Applicants are seeking to place a fence and vegetative screening on the east portion of their lot for safety and trespassing prevention purposes.
 Staff has determined that the east portion of their lot is the front yard evidenced by the driveway and primary building entrance.

 The Community Development Code (CDC) is clear that all homes within the Single-Family Zone District should place all accessory structures and uses in the rear yard to the extent practicable.
-Accordingly, staff has elevated this to Design Review Board level review to allow the DRB to deliberate on the specific approval sought by the applicant and homeowner.
+Accordingly, staff has elevated this to Design Review Board level review to allow the DRB to deliberate on the specific design approval sought by the applicant and homeowner.
+During the August 1, 2019 Design Review Board, the DRB voted 7-0 to continue this item exactly one week so that the applicant could provide more photographic and design materials.